What does commercial auto insurance cover?

 How to choose the right commercial auto insurance for your business

-Your business is as individual as you are, which is why it’s important to understand what commercial auto insurance covers and excludes to ensure you get the right coverage to protect your company assets.
+Your business is as individual as you are, so it’s important to understand what commercial auto insurance covers and excludes to ensure you get the right coverage to protect your company assets.
+Here’s how:

 Is commercial auto insurance mandatory?